 Published: 28 August 2016

-When an accident occurs and there is an impact to an individual’s head, their brain tissue can be damaged resulting in a brain injury (Mauk 2012).
-Primary injuries to the brain include cerebral contusions, lacerations and diffuse axonal injury which can then be followed by secondary injuries, such as cerebral oedema, hypotension, hypoxia and electrolyte imbalances (Chua et al. 2007; Mauk 2012).
+Primary injuries to the brain include cerebral contusions, lacerations and diffuse axonal injury, which can then be followed by secondary injuries such as cerebral oedema, hypotension, hypoxia and electrolyte imbalances (Chua et al. 2007; Mauk 2012).

-At the time of the injury, in addition to the individual losing consciousness and various other symptoms of a brain injury, they also may experience post-traumatic amnaesia, or PTA.
+At the time of the injury - in addition to losing consciousness and experiencing various other symptoms of brain injury - the individual might also experience post-traumatic amnesia (PTA).

-Recently it was Brain Injury Awareness Week.
-The second largest cause of brain injury in people following stroke is from accidents or trauma, and commonly called a traumatic brain injury, or TBI (Brain Injury Australia 2016).
-Nearly half of all TBIs are caused by falls, one in three are from a motor vehicle accident, and one in six are from an assault (Brain Injury Australia 2016).
-With over 700,000 Australians suffering from brain injury, it is important to raise awareness of the causes and consequences.
+After stroke, the second largest causes of brain injury are accidents and trauma.
+Brain injuries caused by trauma are known as a traumatic brain injuries (TBIs) (Brain Injury Australia 2020).
+Nearly half of all TBIs are caused by falls, one in three are from a motor vehicle accident, and one in six are from an assault (AIHW 2008).
+With over 700,000 Australians suffering from brain injury, it is important to raise awareness of the causes and consequences (Brain Injury Australia 2020).

-PTA is defined as ‘the period of time in which the brain is unable to lay down continuous day-to-day memories’ (Khan et al. 2003).
-During this time, the individual with the TBI may be disorientated and unable to connect memories or events.
+PTA is defined as "the period of time in which the brain is unable to lay down continuous day-to-day memories" (Khan et al. 2003).
+During this time, a individual with the TBI may be disorientated and unable to connect memories or events.
 For example, they may engage in conversation but then forget they have spoken to someone, or they may have breakfast and then forget they have eaten.
-There may also be permanent memory loss, including no recollection of the accident or the events leading up to it (Acquired Brain Injury 2016).
+There may also be long-term memory loss, including no recollection of the accident itself (MSKTC 2016).

 PTA duration can be a predictor of outcomes in patients with a TBI.
-A PTA duration of over twenty four hours can be indicative of a severe TBI, and a PTA of more than four weeks can often be a sign of a very severe brain injury (Chua et al. 2007).
-The duration of PTA can predict the presence of any chronic cognitive deficits, the development of psychiatric disorders, and the ability of the individual to return to work (Chua et al. 2007).
+A PTA duration of over 24 hours can be indicative of a severe TBI, and a PTA of more than four weeks can often be a sign of a very severe brain injury (Chua et al. 2007).
+The duration of PTA can predict the presence of any chronic cognitive deficits, the development of psychiatric disorders,and the ability of the individual to return to work (Chua et al. 2007).
 It is a long recovery for someone who has experienced a TBI.
-Generally if an individual has PTA for over three weeks, they can expect to still have cognitive deficits a year after their injury occurred (Chua et al. 2007).
+Generally, if an individual has PTA for over three weeks, they can expect to still have cognitive deficits a year after their injury first occurred (Chua et al. 2007).

 The severity of a TBI ranges from concussion through to someone who is in a persistent vegetative state.
 There are three classifications of brain injury, which depend on the length of time, loss of consciousness (LOC), the length of PTA and the mechanism of the injury.
 These are: